--d Prevents display of messages, including prompt, for standard output. -A Show the detailed progress report of the processing of PSB detachment.
-Ignored when executed along with the -q. -y Automatically responds to prompt with "y" (yes).
+-đ Prevents display of messages, including prompt, for standard output. -v Show the detailed progress report of the processing of PSB detachment.
+Ignored when executed along with the -q.
+On the SPARC M12-2S, the command outputs a detailed progress report even if this option is omitted. -y Automatically responds to prompt with "y" (yes).

-psb make multi e PSB number of the PSB to be released.
-You can ple specifications by separating them with spaces. cation format is below. x-y \boldsymbol{x} Specifies an integer from 00 to 15. y It is fixed to 0.
+, , , make multiple specifications by separating them with spaces.
+The specification format is below. хх-у xx Specifies the BB-ID which is an integer from 00 to 15. y It is fixed to 0.